Jeremiah 44:11-14

 Running from God’s discipline while continuing in sin cannot prevent the judgment that God has determined.

-13 For I will punish those who dwell in the land of Egypt, as I have punished Jerusalem, by the sword, by the famine, and by the pestilence;
+13 I will punish those who live in the land of Egypt, just as I punished Jerusalem, by sword and famine and plague,

-14 so that none of the remnant of Judah, who have gone into the land of Egypt to live there, will escape or be left to return into the land of Judah, to which they have a desire to return to dwell there; for no one will return except those who will escape.’ ”
+14 so that none of the remnant of Judah who have gone to reside in Egypt will escape or survive to return to the land of Judah, where they long to return and live; for none will return except a few fugitives.”

 Running from God’s discipline while continuing in sin cannot prevent the judgment that God has determined.